DDSA: Dual-Domain Strategic Attack for Spatial-Temporal Efficiency in Adversarial Robustness Testing: Dual-Domain Strategic Attack

 \subsection{Spatial Feature Location}

 Spatial targeting leverages Integrated Gradients (IG) \cite{sundararajan2017axiomatic,goh2021understanding} to identify critical pixel regions for efficient adversarial perturbation.
-For input $x_i$ and baseline $x'$ (blank image), the integrated gradient is:

-where $\odot$ denotes element-wise multiplication.
+For input $x_i$ and baseline $x'$ (blank image), the integrated gradient is: c where $\odot$ denotes element-wise multiplication.
 The integrated gradients $G(x_i)$ are reshaped to produce a saliency map $L_i \in \mathbb{R}^{H \times W}$ that highlights pixels most influential for classification decisions.
 The binary attack mask is generated via importance thresholding:

 where $L_i(h,w)$ denotes the importance score at pixel $(h,w)$ and $t$ is the criticality threshold.